About Chin Music Press

 led us to create our critically acclaimed imprint Broken Levee Books.

 Now headquartered in Seattle, our ranks have expanded with marketing and publicity specialist Chelsey Slattum, publishing consultant David Jacobson and partner Steve Quinn.
-Also on the team are publishing consultant David Jacobson and partner Steve Quinn.
 In 2009, we published award-winning author Todd Shimoda's novel Oh!

 with art by LJC Shimoda.
 The Shimodas fell in love with Chin Music Press and became partners in 2010.